banescuema101/banescuema101/README.md

 - 🎓 **My studies:** Faculty of Automatic Control and Computer Science, UPB
 - 🧠 **Interests:** Web development, financial computing, mathematical statistics
-- 🌱 **Learning:** I’m currently learning Java, C, Python, frameworks like Tkinter and I take courses in this area.
+- 🌱 **Learning:** I’m currently deepening my knowledge in Java, C, and Python.
+In parallel, I’m learning about Computer Vision, Machine Learning algorithms, and satellite data processing, with a focus on building real-world applications using geospatial data and AI.

 ## Languages, Skills and Profiency Levels: